The Issues

 public safety

 • The 2020 Police Accountability Bill significantly tied the hands of law enforcement, including reducing and in some cases eliminating criminal penalties for car theft by juvenile offenders.
-I support 1) restoring the consent search to take illegal guns and drugs off the streets and 2) requiring police to fingerprint violent juvenile criminals.
-My opponent voted agaisnt these common sense measures.

 local control and housing

-• Loss of local control of zoning has the potential to render Greenwich and Stamford unrecognizable in the next 10-20 years.
-Preserving local control is a top priority.
+• Preserving local control is a top priority.
+Loss of local control of zoning has the potential to render Greenwich and Stamford unrecognizable in the next 10-20 years.

 reproductive rights